aryansanganti/FinanceFLow/replit.md

 - **Tailwind CSS**: Utility-first styling with custom design system
 - **ESBuild**: Backend bundling for production

-## Deployment Strategy

-The application is optimized for Replit deployment:

 - **Development**: Uses Vite dev server with HMR and Express backend
 - **Production Build**: Frontend built to static assets, backend bundled with ESBuild